Footwear guide

 Fashion shoes

-Some styles of shoes taper in more than others, so certain fashion styles can be more uncomfortable than others.
+Some shoes taper in more than others, causing discomfort.
 If you can go for a style that is square or holds the widest part for longer you might find these styles/shoes more tolerable to wear.
-It’s not ideal, but if its delays the pain for a while it might make your night out or special occasion more tolerable (from a foot pain perspective).